connectthefuture/mediaphile/README.md

 ## History

-Photofile is a refactoring of the reusable django-app called django-photofile.
+MediaPhile is a refactoring of the reusable django-app called django-photofile.
 I needed to use some of the code outside django and refactored out all the utils and metadata methods not directly related to the django-app.
-Any future releases of django-photofile will use this package.
+Any future releases of django-mediaphile will use this package.

-- 0.1-pre : first refactoring and initial release of photofile.
+- 0.1-pre : first refactoring and initial release of mediaphile.